MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-design.md

 Instrumentation is an important mechanism in evaluating performance bottle necks and health problems that workload components can introduce in the system.
 Each component should emit sufficient information through metrics and trace logs to help you quantify decisions.
 Here are some key considerations for instrumenting your application.

-- Send logs, metrics and additional telemetry to the stamp's log system.
+- Send logs, metrics, and additional telemetry to the stamp's log system.

 - Use structured logging instead of plain text so that information can be queried.

 - Implement event correlation to ensure end-to-end transaction view.
-In the RI, every API response contains **Operation ID** as an HTTP header for traceability.
+In the RI, every API response contains Operation ID as an HTTP header for traceability.

 - Don't rely only on *stdout* (console) logging.
 However, these logs can be used for immediate troubleshooting of a failing pod.

 This architecture implements distributed tracing with Application Insights backed by Log Analytics Workspace for all application monitoring data.
 Azure Log Analytics is used for logs and metrics of all workload and infrastructure components.
-The workload implements **full end-to-end tracing** of requests coming from the API, through Event Hubs, to Azure Cosmos DB.
+The workload implements full end-to-end tracing of requests coming from the API, through Event Hubs, to Azure Cosmos DB.

 > [!IMPORTANT]
 > Stamp monitoring resources are deployed to a separate monitoring resource group and have different lifecycle than the stamp itself.
 For more information, see [Monitoring data for stamp resources](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform#monitoring-data-for-stamp-resources).